Internet2/grouper/grouper-misc/grouper-azure/README.md

 # Configuring

-The provisioning attribute to add to the provisionable object is `etc:attribute:office365:o365Sync`.
+The provisioning attribute to add to the provisionable object is, by default, `etc:attribute:office365:o365Sync`.
 If set on a folder, all groups under this folder (recursively) will be automatically provisioned.
 Alternatively, the attribute can be set on an individual group. _It is not recommended to assign directly to a group_, as there is currently a race condition that may occur in the current version of this code (i.e., if the changelog consumer runs after group creation but before